NextronSystems/thor-microsoft-defender-guide/usage/retrieve-and-configure-thor-seed.rst

 ---------------------------------------

-Trial users receive a link that leads to a web page, which lists the attributes of the voucher rial including start date, expiration date, the life time of each license and quota statistics.
+Trial users receive a link that leads to a web page, which lists the attributes of the voucher including start date, expiration date, the life time of each license and quota statistics.

 You have to read and accept the EULA and check the box to enable the download links.

 .. figure:: ../images/image3.png
-   :target: ../_images/image3.png
    :alt: THOR Cloud Voucher Trial

    THOR Cloud Voucher Trial